goodandco/obsidian-project-flow/README.md

 ## Settings
-Open Settings → Community plugins → Automator.
+Open Settings → Community plugins → ProjectFlow.

 You can manage your Dimensions and Categories:
 - Add a new dimension (inline input + Add button)